github/docs/content/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps.md

 For more information about comparing {% data variables.product.prodname_actions %} to {% data variables.product.prodname_github_apps %}, see "[AUTOTITLE](/actions/creating-actions/about-custom-actions#comparing-github-actions-to-github-apps)."

-{% ifversion projects-v2 %}You can use a {% data variables.product.prodname_github_app %} to authenticate in a {% data variables.product.prodname_actions %}
+You can use a {% data variables.product.prodname_github_app %} to authenticate in a {% data variables.product.prodname_actions %}
 workflow if the built in `GITHUB_TOKEN` does not have sufficient permissions.
-For an example workflow that authenticates with a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/issues/planning-and-tracking-with-projects/automating-your-project/automating-projects-using-actions#example-workflow-authenticating-with-a-github-app)."{% endif %}
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/guides/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow)."

 ## Understanding what type of {% data variables.product.prodname_github_app %} to build